 Once the button on the pressure cooker pops up, you start your timer and move on.
 There are three ways to release pressure: natural pressure release, where you let the pot sit until the pressure comes down; the quick release which can only be done with modern pressure cookers; and the final one, which, I rarely do is the running water release where you run the pot under water until the pressure drops.

-The result is food that cooks more quickly – generally in 50 to 70 percent less time than traditional stove top cooking.
+The result is, food cooks more quickly – generally in 50 to 70 percent less time than traditional stove top cooking.
 Additionally, the fast cooking time and lack of air tends to preserve nutrients, which results in effects such as brightly colored and firm textured vegetables.
 You also save energy in the cooking process which helps our environment.

 How it Differs from the Slow Cooker